Karine Tyler Peeples -- Blackville

-Mrs. Peeples passed away Sunday, June 7, 2020 at the Aiken Regional Medical Center in Aiken, SC.
+Mrs. Peeples passed away Sunday, June 7, 2020, at the Aiken Regional Medical Center in Aiken.

-Viewing will be from 12 to 7 p.m.
-Friday, June 12, at W. B. Crumel Funeral Home of North.

-Friends may visit at the residence and at 478 Tyler Road, Neeses, SC.
+Friends may visit at the residence and at 478 Tyler Road, Neeses

 To plant a tree in memory of Karine Peeples as a living tribute, please visit Tribute Store.